Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 In fact, it was just really cool to have the authentic dish, instead of some random recipe I found on the internet.

-It had this wonderful combinations of strong Thai basil, creamy coconut milk, savory curry, and veggies I hadn’t used for the dish before.
+It had this wonderful combinations of aromatic Thai basil, creamy coconut milk, savory curry, and veggies I hadn’t used for the dish before.

 And if you want to make this Thai dish at home, then here’s a Phrik Kaeng Phet paste recipe you can try!